 Energy efficiency comes in many forms, for instance by limiting resource use, emissions, and costs.
-The Bosch location in Nashik, India, has come up with its own approach: it operates the largest solar power plant in the country’s automotive industry.
-In 2018, all the site’s energy needs will be covered with solar power.
+The Bosch location in Nashik, India, has come up with its own approach: it operates the largest solar power plant in the country’s automotive industry with the aim to cover the day time energy needs through solar power.

 With the sun’s power

 The Bosch location in Nashik, India, has installed around 50,000 solar panels at its site.
 The plant in the Indian city specializes in the production of components for fuel injection systems.
 To reduce energy consumption and CO₂ emissions at the plant, the site is now operating the largest solar power plant in India’s automotive industry.
 In four project phases since 2015, the local project team has had thousands of solar panels installed on rooftops, in parking lots, and in vacant areas.